neondatabase/website/content/docs/manage/api-keys.md

 ### Generate an API key

-An API key is a secure, randomly generated, 64-bit key that you must provide when calling Neon API methods.
+An API key is a randomly-generated 64-bit key that you must provide when calling Neon API methods.
 An API key remains valid until it is revoked.

 To generate an API key: